acreter/storylinesSAT/README.md

 - [GNU make](https://www.gnu.org/software/make/).
 - [GNU Compiler Collection](https://www.gnu.org/software/gcc/).

+Other compilers might work as well but have not been tested.
 The software does not have any runtime dependecies.

 The software provides a library and two binaries: